Morrill picked as RC Central's next head volleyball coach

 Morrill started her head coaching career in Spearfish where the Spartans reached the state Class AA tournament in 2015 and placed third.
 Morrill finished with a 124-77 overall win-loss record at Spearfish.

-“It is truly an honor and privilege to be part of Rapid City Central High School and the Rapid City School district” state Morrill.
+“It is truly an honor and privilege to be part of Rapid City Central High School and the Rapid City School district,” said Morrill.
 “My family and I are thrilled to be part of a growing district with so much potential.
-We are extremely excited to be part of the Cobbler Family.”
+We are extremely excited to be part of the Cobbler family.”

 Bauer expressed his desire to have someone in the building or RCAS district as the head volleyball coach.
 Morrill left Spearfish in 2019 to be closer to her family and is currently working at Rapid City Central as the intervention specialist and 504 coordinator.